Adelaide Zoo: Incidents

 Contemporary (1894) accounts had the size of the rug, which was kept in the enclosure for the boa constrictor's comfort, at 7 x 6 ft, and after disgorgement weighed 5.5 lb, dried.

-In February 1920, a keeper was hosing the front of the polar bear enclosure (species no longer kept by the zoo) when one of the bears reached through the bars and grabbed the hose pulling the keeper forward and mauling him, severing his arm above the elbow.
+In February 1920, a keeper was hosing the front of the polar bear enclosure (the species no longer kept by the zoo) when one of the bears reached through the bars and grabbed the hose pulling the keeper forward and mauling him, severing his arm above the elbow.
 A. C. Minchin, the zoo director, and other staff intervened and freed the man who was then rushed to the hospital where he died two days later from his injuries.

 In 1985, two men broke in and killed 64 animals.

 In 2005, a boy was impaled when he tried to jump the spiked fence with his friends at night.
 He did not survive.

 On 30 October 2008, a 78-year-old blind male greater flamingo named "Greater" was beaten, allegedly by a group of teenagers.
 Four teenagers were charged after visitors reported an incident to zoo staff.
 The flamingo was left "extremely stressed".
 "Greater", the last greater flamingo in Australia, died on 30 January 2014 at the estimated age of 83.

 On Mother's Day 2009, the female orangutan, Karta, built an escape route out of plant material and tripped the hot wires with a stick.
 After a short while on the "outside" she dropped back into the exhibit with no harm done.

-On 12 August 2022, a newly-arrived red panda, Ravi, escaped from its enclosure, before being located in a tree at the Botanic Park on 14 August.
+On 12 August 2022, a newly arrived red panda, Ravi, escaped from its enclosure, before being located in a tree at the Botanic Park on 14 August.
 The red panda was tranquilised after keepers failed to entice it down with food.

 On 11 October 2022, it was reported that Zoos SA was investigating the deaths of seven female quokkas and two yellow-footed rock wallabies during September.
 The cause of their deaths was believed to be plant toxicity.